Alabama vs. Tennessee NCAA Football Odds, Plays and Insights | October 23, 2021

 Tennessee Stats and Trends

-- Tennessee has three wins against the spread in seven games this season.

-- Tennessee's games this season have eclipsed the over/under in 57.1% of its opportunities (four times in seven games with a set point total).
+- Tennessee's games this season have hit the over four times in seven opportunities (57.1%).

-- Tennessee is 3-3 against the spread and 4-2 overall in games when it records more than 20.1 points.
+- When Tennessee scores more than 20.1 points, it is 3-3 against the spread and 4-2 overall.

-- In games that Tennessee churns out more than 300.4 yards, the team is 3-4 against the spread and 4-3 overall.
+- Tennessee is 3-4 against the spread and 4-3 overall when the team picks up more than 300.4 yards.

-- The Volunteers have turned the ball over seven times, five fewer times than the Crimson Tide have forced turnovers (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.